apache/unomi/src/site/markdown/versions/master/salesforce-connector.md

     Both URLs are password protected by the Apache Unomi (Karaf) password.
 You can find this user and password information in the etc/users.properties file.

+9. You can now use the connector's defined actions in rules to push or pull data to/from the Salesforce CRM.
+You can find more information about rules in the [Concepts](concepts.html) and the [Getting Started](getting-started.html) pages.

 ## Upgrading the Salesforce connector

 If you followed all the steps in the Getting Started section, you can upgrade the Salesforce connector by using the following steps:

 1. Compile the connector using:

+        cd extensions/salesforce-connector
         mvn clean install

 2. Login to the Unomi Karaf Shell using: